Huge Reflection: Open questions and concluding remarks

 \section{Open questions and concluding remarks}

 We close this paper by discussing some questions raised by the above results.

 First, recall that a cardinal $\kappa$ is \emph{superhuge} if there is a proper class of cardinals $\lambda$ with the property that $\kappa$ is huge with target $\lambda$.
-In order to study principles of structural reflection related to superhugeness, Proposition \ref{proposition:ESRfromHuge} suggests to study cardinals $\kappa$ with the property that the principle $\Pi_1$-$\ESR(\kappa,\lambda)$ holds for a proper class of cardinals $\lambda$.
-By Corollary \ref{corollary:WeakExactStronger}, this property is equivalent to the assumption that $\kappa$ is weakly $1$-exact for a proper class of cardinals $\lambda$.
+In order to study principles of structural reflection related to superhugeness, Proposition \ref{proposition:ESRfromHuge} suggests to study cardinals $\kappa$ that are weakly $1$-exact for a proper class of cardinals $\lambda$.
+By Corollary \ref{corollary:WeakExactStronger}, this property is equivalent to the assumption that the principle $\Pi_1$-$\ESR(\kappa,\lambda)$ holds for a proper class of cardinals $\lambda$.
 Therefore, it is natural to ask whether a variation of Theorem \ref{theorem:CharacterizationPI-ESR} can be proven for these cardinals.

-\begin{question} Are the following statements equivalent for every cardinal $\kappa$ and every natural number $n>0$? \begin{enumerate} \item $\kappa$ is the least cardinal that is parametrically $n$-exact for a proper class of cardinals $\lambda$.
+\begin{question} Are the following statements equivalent for every cardinal $\kappa$ and every natural number $n>0$? \begin{enumerate} \item $\kappa$ is the least cardinal that is weakly parametrically $n$-exact for a proper class of cardinals $\lambda$.

-\item $\kappa$ is the least cardinal with the property that $\Sigma_{n+1}$-$\ESR(\kappa,\lambda)$ holds for a proper class of cardinals $\lambda$.
+\item $\kappa$ is the least cardinal with the property that $\Pi_n$-$\ESR(\kappa,\lambda)$ holds for a proper class of cardinals $\lambda$.

 \end{enumerate} \end{question}

 Our next question deals with the exact position of $n$-exact and weakly $n$-exact cardinals in the large cardinal hierarchy.
 By Corollary \ref{corollary:AlmostHugeFromPi1ic} and Proposition \ref{proposition:ESRfromHugely2Exact}, these notions are properly contained in the interval given by \emph{almost hugeness} and \emph{almost $2$-hugeness}.
 Moreover, Corollary \ref{corollary:HUGEstrongerthanPI1ESR} shows that hugeness is strictly stronger than weak $1$-exactness.
 Finally, Proposition \ref{proposition:LeastHugeFailure} implies that, if $\kappa$ is the least huge cardinal, then $\Sigma_2$-$\ESR(\kappa,\lambda)$ fails for all $\lambda>\kappa$.
 These results leave open the precise relationship between hugeness and exactness, and motivate the following question: